-According to modern research the answer was a resounding YES!
+According to modern research, the answer was a resounding YES!
 What we eat influences neuronal function and synaptic plasticity, which in turn has a profound effect on brain health and mental function.

 I call it a Brain-Boosting Smoothie because of the nutritional properties of its components.
 Brain neurons are vulnerable and can be damaged both by toxins from the environment and toxic byproducts formed in our own bodies.
 The first line of defense is consumption of antioxidants from food.
 Blackberries have the highest antioxidant content of all fruit (per serving).
 Rats that are fed blackberries as part of their diet perform better on memory tests!